wheetazlab/azurefunction-pgp/README.md

 # azurefunction-pgp

-This Azure Function is triggered when a file is dropped into a blob in Storage Account "A".
+This Azure Function is triggered when a file is dropped into a blob in Storage Account "SRC".
 The file is then decrypted using PGP with a key stored in Azure Key Vault.
-Once decrypted, the file is dumped into Storage Account "B".
+Once decrypted, the file is dumped into Storage Account "DST".

-## Setup Instructions

-1. Create an Azure Function App.
-2. Configure the Function App to use a Blob Storage trigger.
-3. Set up Azure Key Vault and store your PGP key.
-4. **Update the variables in `deploy.sh` and `local.settings.json` with your actual values.**
-5. Configure the Function App to access the Key Vault.
-6. Deploy the Azure Function code.

-## Requirements
+## Prerequisites

-- Azure Function App
-- Azure Storage Account "A"
-- Azure Storage Account "B"
-- Azure Key Vault
+Before deploying the function, ensure the following secrets exist in your Azure Key Vault:

+1. **SRC Connection String**: The connection string for Storage Account "SRC" must be stored as a secret in the Key Vault.
-- PGP key stored in Azure Key Vault
+2. **PGP Key**: The PGP key must be stored as a secret in the Key Vault.

 ## Function Code

 The function code is written in Python and performs the following steps:
-1. Triggered by a new blob in Storage Account "A".
+1. Triggered by a new blob in Storage Account "SRC".
 2. Retrieves the PGP key from Azure Key Vault.
 3. Decrypts the blob using the PGP key.
-4. Uploads the decrypted file to Storage Account "B".
+4. Uploads the decrypted file to Storage Account "DST".

 ## Deployment Instructions